Kentucky Kingdom: Rapid growth

-Six Flags era (1998–2010)
+Six Flags

-Kentucky Kingdom announced on September 26, 1997, that the rights to operate the park would be sold to Premier Parks for $64 million; the deal was finalized on November 7.
-As part of the agreement, Premier Parks agreed to continue bringing new attractions to the park through at least 1999.
-At the time, Kentucky Kingdom was one of the main tourism attractions for Louisville, receiving more visitors than Churchill Downs.
-On April 1, 1998, Premier Parks purchased Six Flags from Time Warner, and as such, on June 21, 1998, Kentucky Kingdom became known as Six Flags Kentucky Kingdom.
+In June 1997, Banc One Corporation completed its acquisition of Liberty National Bank and Trust Company, which held a major loan in Kentucky Kingdom.
+Although the park had never missed a payment, Banc One called the loan, forcing Hart to either raise more capital or sell the park's operating rights.
+Hart announced on September 26, 1997, that the rights to operate Kentucky Kingdom would be sold to Premier Parks for $64 million; the deal was finalized on November 7.
+As part of the agreement, Premier Parks agreed to continue opening new attractions at the park through at least 1999.
+At the time, Kentucky Kingdom was one of the most popular tourism attractions in Louisville, receiving more visitors than Churchill Downs.

+During the offseason, Premier Parks acquired Six Flags from Time Warner, and as such, on June 21, 1998, the park reopened as Six Flags Kentucky Kingdom.
 Also on June 21, 1998, Twisted Sisters, a wooden dueling roller coaster, officially opened to the public.
 The roller coaster cost $5 million, and had been planned by Thememparks LLC, who originally wanted to name it "Double Trouble."
 Hook's Lagoon, an interactive tree house with water activities, was also added that year to Hurricane Bay.
 Six Flags then transformed King Louie's Playground into Looney Tunes Movie Town and added the Batman Stunt Show Spectacular in 1999.
 It became the ninth amusement park to use the Six Flags name.

 The Penguin's Blizzard River opened in 1999, using many pumps and mechanisms for a rapids ride that Premier Parks who had previously purchased the parts from Opryland USA.
 The parts were from Grizzly River Rampage, a rapids ride, that closed along with Opryland in 1997.
 That same year, the Vampire roller coaster was removed due to several malfunctions that had occurred earlier in the season.
 The ride would later reopen as Flashback at Six Flags New England in 2000.
 The park opened Road Runner Express, a wild mouse coaster, in 2000, and opened Skycoaster one year later.
 The Twisted Sisters roller coaster was renamed to Twisted Twins in 2002, upon the threat of a lawsuit from the band Twisted Sister.

-Kentucky Kingdom opened Greezed Lightin' in the following year, a shuttle loop roller coaster formerly located at Six Flags Over Georgia as Viper and before that as Tidal Wave at Six Flags Great America.
+For the 2003 season, Kentucky Kingdom opened Greezed Lightin', a shuttle loop roller coaster formerly located at Six Flags Over Georgia as Viper and before that as Tidal Wave at Six Flags Great America.
 It was named after another shuttle loop coaster in the chain at the now defunct Six Flags AstroWorld in Houston, Texas.
 The Quake was removed in 2004 because of malfunctions and was replaced by the Tornado water attraction in 2005.
 In 2007, Hurricane Bay was renamed to Six Flags Splashwater Kingdom and Deluge, the first hydromagnetic water coaster, along with Buccaneer Beach, a water play area for young children.
 Also, the Hellevator drop tower was renamed and rethemed to Superman: Tower of Power just in time for opening day 2007.